HackYourFuture-CPH/hyf-project-template/api/README.md

 # Thoughts behind the code

+-Structure: "MVC" (Model-View-Controller) - Layered Architecture.
 -Separation of Concerns: Using separate operations from authentication operations
 -Modularity: With separate controllers, the code becomes more modular and easier to manage.
 -Scalability: This split allows each controller to grow independently, which is helpful as your application scales.

--added JWT support, and coookie authentication
+-added JWT coookie authentication for 1hour

 # Endpoint log